moonbitlang/moon-build-dashboard/README.md

 # Moon Build Dashboard

-just add the repository URL to `repos.txt` to start monitoring it
+just add the repository URL to `repos.yml` to start monitoring it